 With the agricultural industry in a major state of growth, there are significant workforce gaps into the future.

 The South East VIC and Tasmania Regional Committee is one of the local initiatives promoting sustainable agriculture.
 Their work will see coordinated and collaborative services delivered to farmers – to help adapt to variable climate conditions and discover opportunities to develop programs.

 It’s a joint partnership between Dairy Businesses for Future Climates (DBFC), the Australian Department of Agriculture, University of Melbourne, and Tasmanian Institute of Agriculture.
 The outcome suggested that to minimise the potential impacts of climate variability, dairy farmers would need to continue to improve their management skills and continue to adapt their farm systems to manage future climate risks.

-Skills Tasmania outlined the capabilities in their Workforce Development Scan (2015/16).
+Skills Tasmania highlights the capabilities outlined in the Tasmanian Primary Industries Workforce Development Scan (2015/16) created by Sally Murfet, Agriskills Project Officer at the Tasmanian Farmers & Graziers Association.
 The skills that future farmers will need include professional and operational capabilities, as well as business management and technical knowledge.

 As the average farmer age is increasing, there is a need to attract younger workers.
 The report outlines that Gen Y’s will make up 42% of the future workforce by 2020, so we need to act now with attraction and recruitment, knowledge transfer, succession planning and workforce transition strategies.